openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

       --selector k8s-app=kube-dns
    ```

 1. Verify that the DNS names for the ingress zone, e.g. *.miniziti.internal, are resolvable from inside your cluster.
-This is required for your pods to communicate with the OpenZiti Controller's advertised address.You will know it's working because you see the same IP address in the response as when you run `minikube --profile miniziti ip`.
+This is required for your pods to communicate with the controller's advertised address.You will know it's working because you see the same IP address in the response as when you run `minikube --profile miniziti ip`.

    ```text
    kubectl run "dnstest" --rm --tty --stdin --image=busybox --restart=Never -- \